Robert Hoddle: Later life

 William Lonsdale appointed Hoddle as auctioneer at the first sale of crown land on 1 June 1837, at which he sold half-acre (0.2 ha) allotments for £18 to £78, considered at the time a very high price.
 Hoddle's commission was £57 12s.
 7d., from which he bought two allotments for himself at a cost of £54.
-Hoddle built himself a house on the corner of Bourke and Spencer Streets where, in retirement, he tended his trees, played organ and flute and translated Spanish.
+Hoddle built himself a house on the corner of Bourke and Spencer streets where, in retirement, he tended his trees, played organ and flute and translated Spanish.

 In 1840, Hoddle was granted a gratuity of £500 as he was leaving the survey department on account of ill-health.
 However, after a few months holiday he recovered his health, took up his duties again, and the gratuity was not paid to him.
-He later did valuable work in the country districts of Victoria, became Surveyor General of Victoria in 1851, and retired in July 1853 with a pension of £1000 a year.
-He had bought in 1837 the block of land in Elizabeth Street, Melbourne, on which the Commonwealth Bank of Australia now stands, for a comparatively small sum, and he became a wealthy man.
+He later did valuable work in the country districts of Victoria, became Surveyor General of Victoria in 1851, and retired in July 1853 with a pension of £1,000 a year.
+He had bought in 1837 the block of land in Elizabeth Street, Melbourne, on which the Commonwealth Bank now stands, for a comparatively small sum, and he became a wealthy man.
 After his retirement he took an interest in the Old Colonists' Association and was elected a life governor in December 1873.